-3.0 Alternative method to resample COPEs to common surface
+5. 3.0 Alternative method to resample COPEs to common surface feat2surf --feat fbert1.feat --cope-only

-This command will resample the copes to the common surface space, but does not concatenate them together as mris_preproc does.
-Rather, it stores the result in fbert1.feat/reg_surf-lh-fsaverage/stats for the left (reg_surf-rh-fsaverage for right).
+This command will resample the copes to the common surface space, but does not concatenate them together as mris\preproc does.
+Rather, it stores the result in fbert1.feat/reg\surf-lh-fsaverage/stats for the left (reg\surf-rh-fsaverage for right).